Smoque/amdgpufan/README.md

 # amdgpufan
-Simplest bash script for AMD GPU fan control with minimal settings - for systemd-based systems only.
+Simplest bash script for AMD GPU fan control with minimal settings.

 Based on idea of grmat/amdgpu-fancontrol but much simplified.